sebab24/noticiasGUI/README.md

 this version 21_2,
 added, a :
 -tab for T2S(text to speech),
--tab for resume of texts, using gpt, (api kei sk-..., should be added in the code) -tab for resume of youtube video link,
+-tab for resume of texts, using gpt, (api key sk-..., should be added in the code) -tab for resume of youtube video link,